amitmse/in_Python_/Neural Network/README.md

 		Updated Error in output layer node	: Substract actual output and Output layer node Change in error				: Substract previous error and current error

+# Types of neural networks and their applications:

+## 01. Perceptron
+	The simplest and oldest model of Neuron, as we know it.
+Takes some inputs, sums them up, applies activation function and passes them to output layer.

+## 02. Feedforward Neural Network

+	In a feedforward neural network, the data passes through the different input nodes till it reaches the output node.
+Data moves in only one direction from the first tier onwards until it reaches the output node.
+This is also known as a front propagated wave which is usually achieved by using a classifying activation function.
+There is no backpropagation and data moves in one direction only.
+	A feedforward neural network may have a single layer or it may have hidden layers.
+	Feedforward neural networks are used in technologies like face recognition and computer vision.
+	This is because the target classes in these applications are hard to classify.
+	A simple feedforward neural network is equipped to deal with data which contains a lot of noise.
+	Feedforward neural networks are also relatively simple to maintain.

+	In most cases this type of networks is trained using Backpropagation method.

+## This one round of forward and back propagation iteration is known as one training iteration aka “Epoch“.

+## 03. Convolutional Neural Networks
+	It used back propagation in a feedforward net with many hidden layers, many maps of replicated units in each layer, pooling of the outputs of nearby replicated units, a wide net that can cope with several characters at once even if they overlap, and a clever way of training a complete system, not just a recognizer.
+Later it is formalized under the name convolutional neural networks (CNNs).
+	They are primarily used for image processing but can also be used for other types of input such as as audio.

+	A convolutional neural network(CNN) uses a variation of the multilayer perceptrons.
+	A CNN contains one or more than one convolutional layers.
+These layers can either be completely interconnected or pooled.
+	Before passing the result to the next layer, the convolutional layer uses a convolutional operation on the input.
+Due to this convolutional operation, the network can be much deeper but with much fewer parameters.
+Due to this ability, convolutional neural networks show very effective results in image and video recognition, natural language processing, and recommender systems.
+	Convolutional neural networks also show great results in semantic parsing and paraphrase detection.
+	They are also applied in signal processing and image classification.
+	CNNs are also being used in image analysis and recognition in agriculture where weather features are extracted from satellites like LSAT to predict the growth and yield of a piece of land.

 ## 04. Radial Basis Function Neural Network